syedayazsa/Deep-Learning-Self-Driving-Car/README.md

 # Project Breakdown:
 <br>The entire project is split-up in nine stages demonstrated below: </br>
 ![N|Solid](https://i.ibb.co/8mB14v0/Untitled-Diagram.png)
-> Thanks to Udacity for open-sourcing their simulator without which this project would not have been possible.
 ###### POWERED BY:
 ![N|Solid](https://blog.keras.io/img/keras-tensorflow-logo.jpg)
+> Thanks to Udacity for open-sourcing their simulator.
+This project couldn't be successful without it.